VowpalWabbit/vowpal_wabbit/README.md

 # Extweme Wabbit

-This fork implements Probabilistic Label Tree (PLT) in Vowpal Wabbit for extreme multi-label classification.
+This fork implements Probabilistic Label Trees (PLTs) in Vowpal Wabbit for extreme multi-label classification.

 ## PLT options
 ```
---plt arg               Use PLT multi-label learning with arg labels
+--plt arg               Use PLT for multi-label learning with arg labels
---kary_tree arg (=2)    Use arg-ary tree for PLT.
-By default tree is binary
+--kary_tree arg (=2)    Use an arg-ary tree for PLT.
+By default the tree is binary
 --top_k arg (=1)        Predict arg top labels
---threshold arg         Predict labels with probability greater than arg
+--threshold arg         Predict labels with marginal probability greater than arg
 ```

 We recommended to use `--sgd` with `--plt` for the fastest learning and the best memory efficiency.